awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Python.md

 ## Connecting to a DB Cluster<a name="UsingWithRDS.IAMDBAuth.Connecting.Python.AuthToken.Connect"></a>

-The following code example shows how to generate an authentication token, and then use it to connect to a DB cluster running PostgreSQL\.
+The following code example shows how to generate an authentication token, and then use it to connect to a DB cluster\.

 To run this code example, you need the [AWS SDK for Python \(Boto3\)](http://aws.amazon.com/sdk-for-python/), found on the AWS site\.